bluestrike2/nsdcf.org/content/distinguished-alumni/2020/index.md

     weight      = 35
     url         = "/distinguished-alumni"

-[tickets]
-  available    = false
-  # Remember to change deadline date to appropriate deadline for RSVPs.
-After this date, the ticket order form will be disabled the next time the site is built.
-  deadlineDate = 2019-10-01T00:00:01-05:00
-  childAges    = "Ages 4-10"
-  childPrice   = "19.00"
-  price        = "38.00"
-  serviceFee   = "1.15"

 [[sections.sponsors]]
   title = "Thank you to our Event Sponsors" content  = "The Knight of Distinguished Alumni is possible thanks to the ongoing support of businesses, families, and individuals from the Norwin community."

 [sections.advertisements]
   available = true
   content   = ""